borkdude/grasp/README.md

 The `grasp.api` namespace currently exposes:

 - `(grasp path-or-paths spec)`: returns matched sexprs in path or paths for spec.
-Accept source file, directory, jar file or classpaths as string or a collection of strings for passing multiple paths.
+Accept source file, directory, jar file or classpath as string as well as a collection of strings for passing multiple paths.
 In case of a directory, it will be scanned recursively for source files ending with `.clj`, `.cljs` or `.cljc`.
 - `(grasp-string string spec)`: returns matched sexprs in string for spec.
 - `resolve-symbol`: returns the resolved symbol for a symbol, taking into